luizpvas/explicit/README.md

 # MCP

-You can expose your API endpoints as tools for external systems (like AI agents) by mounting an MCP server.
-The MCP server acts as a proxy, receiving tool calls and forwarding them to your existing REST API controllers.
-Your controllers remain the source of truth, with the MCP server simply providing a tool-compatible interface.
+You can expose your API endpoints as tools for external systems, like AI agents, by mounting an MCP server.
+The MCP server acts as a proxy receiving tool calls and forwarding them to your existing REST API controllers.
+In other words, your controllers remain the source of truth and the MCP server simply provides a tool-compatible interface.

 To build an MCP server, instantiate `::Explicit::MCPServer` and add the requests